oicr-gsi/shesmu/docs/guided-meditations.md

 - `[` _L_ `] = *`
 Check that an alert has a label _L_ associated with it.
-If it is present with any value, including the empty string, the it will match. _L_ may be a valid Shesmu identifier, any string quoted, or an expression surrounded by `{}`.
+If it is present with any value, including the empty string, then it will match. _L_ may be a valid Shesmu identifier, any string quoted, or an expression surrounded by `{}`.

 - `[` _L_ `] =` _V_